Copyright Reform: Help Us Ensure an Effective TDM Exception!

 - Contact members of the legal affairs committee (JURI) in the European Parliament from your constituency.
 Provide them with your input, ideally in your own language.
-Our Copyright Working Group has drafted a sample letter to MEPs which you can copy and adjust.
-Relevant JURI members are listed in this Excel sheet.
+Our Copyright Working Group has drafted a JURI-Members-Substitutes sample letter to MEPs which you can copy and adjust.
+Relevant JURI members are listed in in this PDF file.
 Any contact needs to made soon in that the vote, initially scheduled for the 10 October, will be postponed to later, most likely the week beginning 20 November.

 - Contact national experts in the ministries for research and innovation in your country.
 Underline the importance of the points made above (or link to the poster listing our Four Essential Points).
 We suspect you best know who these people in are in your country.
 The timeframe here is also very short in that this topic most likely will be discussed early October.
 Our Copyright Working Group also has a sample letter for contacting national experts.

 Thank you for your support!